The Alba Truffle Fair Guide 2026: Tickets, Prices, & Dates

 Each autumn, an elusive fungus draws gourmets, travellers, and dreamers to Alba—the medieval town at the heart of the Langhe—for the International Alba White Truffle Fair, which attracts over 600,000 visitors annually.

-This year, the fair takes place from 11th October to 8th December 2025, with the theme of “Deep Respect”, which invites visitors to explore both the truffle’s unique flavour and the culture, landscape, and traditions that sustain it.
+In 2026, the fair takes place from 10th October to 6th December, and invites visitors to explore both the truffle’s unique flavour and the culture, landscape, and traditions that sustain it.

 What’s So Special About White Truffles?